shazly333/Piazy/README.md

  <img src="Images/waitaddstudent.jpeg" width = "200"> <img src="Images/addstudent.jpeg" width = "200"> <img src="Images/notfoundstudent.jpeg" width = "200"> <img src="Images/hasbeenadded.jpeg" width = "200">

  # 3-) Add Post or Resource File:
- To add post you press small pink button on the right bottom side of the screen, you should fill all required data.
+ To add post you press small pink button on the right bottom side of the screen(button in resource files tab to add file and in the post tab to add post) you should fill all required data.

  Note: only instructors can add new files to course.